HL7/fhir-mdi-ig/input/pagecontent/mdi_use_cases.md

 ### Transmission of Forensic Toxicology Diagnostic Findings from LIMS to MDI CMS
 Data from a forensic toxicology laboratory information management systems (LIMS) can be sent to an MDI CMS via a diagnostic report and message bundle.

-**FHIR Resources:**
+**FHIR Resources** listed on Artifacts, [Forensic Toxicology Profiles](artifacts.html#forensic-toxicology-profiles):
-* [Bundle - Message Toxicology to MDI](http://hl7.org/fhir/us/mdi/StructureDefinition/Bundle-message-tox-to-mdi): Message bundle profile providing a FHIR “wrapper” to contain a message header and a diagnostic report from a forensic toxicology laboratory.
+* Bundle - Message Toxicology to MDI: Message bundle profile providing a FHIR “wrapper” to contain a message header and a diagnostic report from a forensic toxicology laboratory.
-* [MessageHeader - Toxicology to MDI](http://hl7.org/fhir/us/mdi/StructureDefinition/MessageHeader-toxicology-to-mdi): Message header profile indicating that a diagnostic report is the focus of the message.
+* MessageHeader - Toxicology to MDI: Message header profile indicating that a diagnostic report is the focus of the message.
-* [DiagnosticReport - Toxicology Lab Result to MDI](http://hl7.org/fhir/us/mdi/StructureDefinition/DiagnosticReport-toxicology-to-mdi): Diagnostic report profile providing forensic toxicology findings ([Observation - Toxicology Lab Result](http://hl7.org/fhir/us/mdi/StructureDefinition/Observation-toxicology-lab-result)) on specimens ([Specimen - Toxicology Lab](http://hl7.org/fhir/us/mdi/StructureDefinition/Specimen-toxicology-lab)).
+* DiagnosticReport - Toxicology Lab Result to MDI: Diagnostic report profile providing forensic toxicology findings
+* Specimen - Toxicology Lab
+* Observation - Toxicology Lab Result: Analysis of specimen

-**Examples** listed on Artifacts, [Forensic Toxicology Profiles](artifacts.html):
+**Examples** listed on Artifacts, [MDI-defined Resource Examples for Forensic Toxicology](artifacts.html#mdi-defined-resource-examples-for-forensic-toxicology):
 * Bundle - Message Toxicology to MDI - Freeman: Message bundle for the Freeman example case.
 * MessageHeader - Toxicology to MDI - Freeman: Message header specifying the focus of the message and providing source and endpoint example information.
 * DiagnosticReport - Toxicology Lab Result to MDI - Freeman: Diagnostic report for the Freeman example case.
-* Specimen & lab result observation examples are listed on the Artifacts page under [Other Example](https://build.fhir.org/ig/HL7/fhir-mdi-ig/branches/master/artifacts.html#other-examples)
+* Specimen & lab result observation examples (many))

 ### Exchange of a PDF Report within the MDI Community
 A PDF report, such as an Autopsy Report or Investigator’s Narrative, can be exchanged between an MDI CMS and another FHIR-enabled data system.
 The content may be included as inline base64 encoded data or be provided by direct reference (e.g., URL).

+**FHIR Resource** listed on Artifacts, [MDI Administrative Profiles](artifacts.html#mdi-administrative-profiles):
-**FHIR Resource:** [DocumentReference - MDI Report](http://hl7.org/fhir/us/mdi/StructureDefinition/DocumentReference-mdi-report): The document type is required and is constrained by US Core to a LOINC value whose SCALE is DOC in the LOINC database or is the HL7 v3 Code System NullFlavor concept 'unknown'.
+* DocumentReference - MDI Report: The document type is required and is constrained by US Core to a LOINC value whose SCALE is DOC in the LOINC database or is the HL7 v3 Code System NullFlavor concept 'unknown'.

-**Examples** listed on Artifacts, [MDI Administrative Profiles](artifacts.html):
+**Examples** listed on Artifacts, [MDI-defined Resource Examples for Administrative Profiles ](artifacts.html#mdi-defined-resource-examples-for-administrative-profiles):
 * DocumentReference - MDI Report - Autopsy Report example: Example autopsy report included as a base-64 encoded PDF.
 * DocumentReference - MDI Report - Investigator's Narrative example: Example investigator’s narrative referenced by example URL.